 If you've ever tried to emulate a look from the '90s, you know that it's actually pretty difficult to achieve '90s fashion today.
 For starters, you'll need a scrunchie, a sweater around your waist, and a few other bits of '90s flair that are now totally embarrassing.
 To be truly authentic, you might even go to a shopping mall in hopes of hitting up the local Contempo Casuals.
-If this is the case, you're in for a big disappointment; Contempo Casuals is just one of the beloved '90s brands that doesn't exist anymore.
+If this is the case, you're in for a big disappointment; Contempo Casuals is just one of the beloved '90s brands that don't exist anymore.

 Many '90s brands that went out of business were, for a time, the height of fashion.
 Despite their success, none of these brands are as ubiquitous as they once were, and the reason for their departure varies.
-Some companies were never able to recover from a change in management, and were forced to close up shop as interest dwindled.
+Some companies were never able to recover from a change in management and were forced to close up shop as interest dwindled.
 Other brands have attempted comebacks, and while some have been successful, none of the rebooted brands feel anything like they did in the '90s.

 In the '90s, Limited Too carved out a space in malls across the country by offering European-style fashion aimed at young girls and teens.
-In the late '90s, they started focusing more specifically on tween girls, and by 2004, many Limited Too stores were rebranded as Justice.
+In the late '90s, the retailer started focusing more specifically on tween girls, and by 2004, many Limited Too stores were rebranded as Justice.
 By redirecting the company's efforts, Justice was able to offer the same fashion seen at Limited Too, only for a more affordable price.

 By 2008, pretty much all Limited Too stores were gone.
 However, if you're a fan of the brand, you may be in luck.
 In 2016, the owner of several prominent retail brands announced plans to attempt to bring back Limited Too in select locations.

 Warner Bros.
 Studio Store

 The Warner Bros.
-Studio Store launched in 1991, and specialized in Looney Tunes merchandise.
-Even though Bugs Bunny made his first appearance in 1940, he and the other Looney Tunes remained quite popular, and clothing featuring modern takes on characters (such as Bugs and Taz dressed like the rap duo Kriss Kross) were big sellers.
+Studio Store launched in 1991 and specialized in Looney Tunes merchandise.
+Even though Bugs Bunny made his first appearance in 1940, he and the other Looney Tunes characters remained quite popular, and clothing featuring modern takes on characters (such as Bugs and Taz dressed like the rap duo Kris Kross) were big sellers.